iqtesterr/LittleQMi-CE-Extension/README.md

 ## Feature
 Unstable - minor issues exist and still need to be fixed. \
 Refactor - fully functional but will be refactor later. \
-Customize - nearly unusable for other people, and will be redesign for generalize usecase. \
+Customize - nearly unusable for other people, and will be redesign for generalize use case.
-Plan - it is a plan feature.
 - Multi-Hit Furniture Breaking
 - Fan Block Behavior (refactor)
 - DateCountDown Block Behavior (customize)
 - Cake & Email Block Behavior (customize)
-- Fence Block Behavior (unstable)
+- Safe Fence Block Behavior (unstable)

+## Pathway
+- Fan Block Behavior
+- Wiki
+- Hologram Block Behavior
-- Customize Block Breaking Animation (plan)
+- DateCountDown Block Entity Behavior
-- Customize Furniture Breaking Animation (plan)
-- TickCountDown Block Behavior (plan)
+- TickCountDown Block Entity Behavior
-- MythicMobs Integration (plan)
+- Folia Support
+- Block & Furniture Breaking Animation?

 ## Other
 If you want any feature, feel free to discuss with me on Discord.